THealey235/Bound/README.md

 	> Levelling System: xp or money
 	> Ability to acquire ability points
 	> Ability to spend ability points
-	> Menu for items and consumables:
-		- Hot loadout and an infinite backpack system.

 Items:
-	> Requires Inventory
 	> Item hitboxes
 	> Item stat bonuses => need to give player attributes.